THREATS TO BEES

-WE NEED BEES, AND BEES NEED OUR HELP.
+WE NEED BEES, AND

 As the world's most effective pollinators, bees are responsible for nearly one in three bites of food we eat.
 Their pollination services also help many of the world's flowering plants to reproduce, supporting biodiversity and keeping our natural ecosystems healthy.
 But widespread pesticide use, habitat loss, climate change and parasites threaten bee health and populations.

-THREATS CONTRIBUTING TO BEE DECLINE
+TO BEE DECLINE

 Nearly 25% of native bee species in North America are imperiled and at increasing risk of extinction.[1]
 And since 2016, nine native bee species have been declared endangered in the U.S., including the rusty patched bumblebee which was once abundant in over half the country.
 Learn more below, then take Beesponsible actions to help.